AkBKukU/parseArgs/README.md

 test123
 ```

-We set the input flag with `-i "test123"` and it automatically create the
+We set the input flag with `-i "test123"` and it automatically created the
 variable for the script.

 Next let's run the change input parameter as well: